Jaeyong-Cho/markviewer/docs/enhanced-search.md

 # Enhanced Search Functionality

 ## Overview
-The search functionality has been enhanced to provide comprehensive search capabilities across markdown files in the selected root directory.
+The search functionality has been enhanced to provide comprehensive search capabilities across markdown files in the selected workspace directory.

 ## Features